-Important: If you use a single reference time server, don't use any primary or reference time servers on the network.
+IMPORTANT: If you use a single reference time server, don't use any primary or reference time servers on the network.

-♦ Primary Time Server
+Primary Time Server

-Synchronizes the time with at least one other primary or reference time server and provides the time to secondary time servers and to workstations.
-Primary time servers also vote with other primary or reference time servers to determine what the common network time should be.
+A primary time server synchronizes the time with at least one other primary or reference time server and provides the time to secondary time servers and to workstations.

+Primary time servers also compare times with other primary or reference time servers to determine what the common network time should be.